 - Tomato flakes: great for soups.

-- Canned tomatoes: can make so many things like soup, chili, and stir-fry dishes.
+- Canned tomatoes: can make so many things like soup, chili, and stir-fried dishes.
 I have made tons of delicious dishes with canned tomatoes.
+Have I given you enough reasons to store tomato products?!

 - Cream of chicken soup: I buy this one by the case.
 Sorry, I don’t make it from scratch.
-I have tried many recipes from scratch and they can’t beat my Campbell’s cream of chicken soup.
+I’ve tried many recipes from scratch and they can’t beat my Campbell’s cream of chicken soup.
+I often use it to thicken up my other chicken soups, and it adds a real creamy texture and delicious flavor.
+Try it, you’ll love it.

-- Cream of mushroom soup: is great as a soup or used in casseroles or creamy soups.
+- Cream of mushroom soup: is great as a soup or used in casseroles or when you want creamy soups.
 YES!
 You need to have this on hand.

 - Powdered sugar: for frosting.
 I can smell the sugar cookies baking right now!
-If you don’t have powdered sugar, you can easily blend regular sugar to make powdered sugar.
+If you don’t have powdered sugar, you can easily use your blender with regular sugar to make your own powdered sugar.

 - Cocoa: premixed for hot cocoa or hot chocolate.
 This is great to use on cold days if the power is out.